 Oatmeal & Blueberry Muffins for Babies

-My goals here were to try and minimize the added sugar, keep the fiber content high, but make something that actually tastes good in case I want to sneak one!
+My goal with these baby muffins with blueberries and oatmeal were to try and minimize the added sugar, keep the fiber content high, but make something that actually tastes good in case I want to sneak one!

 I tried a few things like a baked oatmeal dish that ended up not being a hit, but these oatmeal and blueberry muffins were great!
 All I had to do was cut one in half and pop it in the microwave for 10 seconds.
-Then I would chop it up and he would eat a good amount of it.
+When my kids were very little, I’d chop them up, but now they can handle them whole.

 1) Preheat oven to 400 degrees F. Lightly grease or butter a muffin tin.